 - For best library construction results please submit the recommended amount of starting material or more

-- The amounts in the "starting material recommendation document" work well for human or mouse derived nucleic acids.
+- There recommended starting material in our user guides work well for human or mouse derived nucleic acids.
 Please enquire if you are working with other species.

-- The amounts listed in the starting material recommendation document is the minimum amount of starting material which will result in adequate sequencing results.
+- The amounts listed in our user guides are the minimum amount of starting material which will result in adequate sequencing results.
 Please contact us if your material is limiting

 For more information please see FAQ.